Link prediction for ex ante influence maximization on temporal networks: Methodology

 \subsection{Link prediction}

 The goal of link prediction methods is determining the most likely missing and/or future links in a network.
 There is a rich body of literature on this problem with numerous approaches such as statistical, non-negative matrix factorization (NMF) and graph neural networks (GNN).
-We refer the interested reader to \cite{lu2011link} and \cite{divakaran2020temporal} for a thorough review of link prediction methods for static and temporal networks, respectively.
+We refer the interested reader to the following surveys for a thorough review of link prediction methods \citep{lu2011link, kumar2020link, divakaran2020temporal, zhou2021progresses}.
 In general, static link prediction methods look for missing links in the network, thereby not allowing for the possibility of removing links.
 Temporal methods, on the other hand, must account for the possibility of new edges arising and existing edges disappearing.
 In our scenario, we are interested in the dynamic evolution of the network so we are interested in temporal link prediction methods.

 For this work, we consider one link prediction method from each of the following popular paradigms: statistical, NMF and GNN.

 \paragraph{Statistical:} \cite{zou2021temporal} use a linear regression model with LASSO penalty to predict future links in the network.
 We slightly modify their approach to perform logistic regression with LASSO.
 Let $x_i(t)=1$ if node pair $i$ had an edge at time $t$ and 0 otherwise, for $i=1,\dots,M$ where $M$ is the number of node pairs with at least one link in $G_1,\dots,G_p$.
 Then for $i=1,\dots,M$,